Recommendations & Conclusions

 The EA and the RPA should continue with the “supportive” approach to compliance monitoring.
 By the end of the agricultural transition in 2028, however, Defra and these institutions should publish a clear and transparent regime of comprehensive site visits and other actions that they will take to help farmers comply …

-Government response.
 The government advocates for advice-led approaches and efficient inspections using earth observation technology to identify land management risks.
-However, the response does not commit to publishing a comprehensive regime of site visits by 2028, ensuring routine visits every few years, …
+However, the response does not commit to publishing a comprehensive regime of site visits by 2028, ensuring routine visits every few years, or developing ways to increase …

 34